Ketsui: Kizuna Jigoku Tachi: Extra release

-The March 7, 2008 issue of Famitsu Weekly magazine reported that 5pb.'s Division 2 would bring three titles, including Ketsui, to the Xbox 360 platform as Xbox Live Arcade titles.
-However, 5pb. representative Masaki Sakari claimed Microsoft rejected 5pb.'s proposals and 'decided to cut down faithful arcade ports'.
-An Xbox 360 retail version called Kizuna Jigoku Tachi Extra was to be released on May 28, 2009 in Japan, however the release date was pushed back and eventually released on April 22, 2010.
+The March 2008 issue of Famitsu Weekly magazine reported that 5pb.'s Division 2 would bring three titles, including Ketsui, to the Xbox 360 platform as Xbox Live Arcade titles, but 5pb. representative Masaki Sakari claimed Microsoft rejected 5pb.'s proposals and 'decided to cut down faithful arcade ports'.
+An Xbox 360 retail version called Kizuna Jigoku Tachi was released on April 22, 2010.
 The port is considered to be highly accurate both by Mihara and expert players.
 The port also contains an exclusive "X mode" arrange.

-In May 2013, it was announced on Famitsu that a PlayStation 3 port of the Xbox 360 version would come in July.
+A PlayStation 3 port of the Xbox 360 version was released in July 2013.
 This marks the first region-free release of the full game and the first Cave title in a PlayStation console in almost a decade.

 PlayStation 4 release

-In April 2017, M2 announced that they were working on a port of Ketsui for PlayStation 4 as part of their M2 ShotTriggers line.
+In November 2018, M2 released an enhanced port of Ketsui in Japan entitled Ketsui Deathtiny -Kizuna Jigoku Tachi- for PlayStation 4 as part of their M2 ShotTriggers line.
+An English localization was later released on the US PSN store in November 2020.